Chocolate Snack Cake

 Fudgy Chocolate Buttercream

-Topping this vegan sheet cake with extra fudgy vegan chocolate buttercream makes it a chocolate lovers DREAM.
-Yes, buttercream can be dairy-free and still taste exactly like the real deal!
+Topping this chocolate sheet cake with extra fudgy chocolate buttercream makes it a chocolate lovers DREAM.

 Expert Tips